StegoHo/MH/about.md

 				<p>I like to watch baseball.
 The interest starts when a Taiwanese pitcher, Chien-Ming Wang shines for a couple years in MLB.
 Instead of playing it, I prefer to watch it and analyze it through data.
 				</p>
 				<p>
 				Also, I like to explore and record things through camera.
-Sometimes, I go hinking or go to ruins to search for ideas for pictures.
+Sometimes, I go hiking or go to ruins to search for ideas for pictures.
 I filmed all the photos posted on this website, mostly about landscape, still working on portrait though.
 				</p>
 				<ul class="actions">
 					<li><a href="resume.html" class="button">For more proficient side of me</a></li>